PowerBook 140

-The PowerBook 140 was released in the first line of PowerBooks.
+The PowerBook 140 is a notebook computer that was released in the first line of PowerBooks.
 It was the mid-range PowerBook, between the low-end 100 and the high-end 170.
-As with the PowerBook 170, and unlike the 100, this PowerBook featured an internal floppy drive.
+As with the PowerBook 170, it featured an internal floppy drive, unlike the 100.
 Codenames for this model are: Tim Lite, Tim LC, Replacements, and Leary.
 In 1992, it was replaced by the PowerBook 145, which was essentially a speed bump, though the PowerBook 160 essentially superseded it as the new mid-line model.

 Features

-Intended as a replacement for the Portable, the 140 series was identical to the 170, though it compromised a number of the high-end model's features to make it a more affordable mid-range option.
-The most apparent difference was that the 140 used a cheaper, 10 in diagonal passive matrix display instead of the sharper active matrix version used on the 170.
+Intended as a replacement for the Macintosh Portable, the 140 form factor close to the 170, though it compromised a number of the high-end model's features to make it a more affordable mid-range option.
+The most apparent difference was that the 140 used a cheaper, 10 in diagonal passive matrix display instead of the active matrix version used on the 170 that had better readability.
 Internally, in addition to a slower 16 MHz processor, the 140 also lacked a Floating Point Unit (FPU) and could not be upgraded.
 It also came standard with a 20 MB hard drive compared with the 170's 40 MB drive.